Lucus16/lisp-c-thesis/b/thesis.md

 need for macros which build S-expressions which compile down to the right primitives if you can call the primitives directly.
 This is how F-expressions
-work: They take as parameters pieces of unevaluated code, just like macros, and in addition, they take an environment paramater.
+work: They take as parameters pieces of unevaluated code, just like macros, and in addition, they take an environment parameter.
 Their result is not a piece of code that can be compiled, but rather a result value, like a function.
 This means they need to run at run time, because the environment wouldn't be available otherwise.
 Therefor, they don't allow the same compile-time